 Try to eat foods as fresh as possible, and stick to anti-inflammatory foods.
 Adding rosemary oil to fish reduces histamine formation as the fish ages.

-For a comprehensive resource on low-histamine foods, diets and recipes, I recommend Healing Histamine.
+For a comprehensive resource on low-histamine foods, diets and recipes, I recommend my guide on the Low Histamine Diet as well as Healing Histamine.

 4. Stabilising the Immune System and Reducing Inflammation